oc-shopaholic/oc-shopaholic-docs/modules/product/examples/catalog-page-with-filter.md

 :Get **FilterPropertyCollection** object
 from **CategoryItem** component;
 :Render filter panel;
+:Render filter by quantity
+and discounts (old_price > 0);
 :Apply filter by properties
+to ProductCollection object;
+:Apply filter by quantity
+to ProductCollection object;
+:Apply filter by discounts
 to ProductCollection object;
 :Get current page number from request;
 :Get list of pagination buttons;